The Extra (2005 film)

-The Extra is a 2005 Australian film starring Irish comedian Jimeoin.
+The Extra is a 2005 Australian film starring Irish comedian Jimeoin and based on the twice AACTA nominated & Tropfest awarded 1999 Tooting Bec produced short film The Extra, starring Peter Phelps, Julia Zemiro.

 At the ARIA Music Awards of 2005 the soundtrack was nominated for Best Original Soundtrack, Cast or Show Album.

 Plot

 Jimeoin, in the title role, plays a man obsessed with becoming famous.
 He is passionate about being a celebrity, but unfortunately he just isn't very talented.
 After trying to secure roles in myriad productions he finally finds employment as an extra, and what follows is his misadventures as he becomes involved with shady business men, producers and mobsters, all of whom are fixated with show business.